Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 where

+\cite{kt2015} show how to formulate this problem as a Mixed Integer Linear Program (MILP) for many classes $\mathcal{G}$ of practical interest (see Appendix C for examples).
+Alternatively, direct parameter search has been shown to be very effective at solving the welfare maximization problem in certain applications as well: see for example \cite{zhou2018}.
 Note that to solve this optimization problem, the planner must know the propensity score $e(\cdot)$.
 This assumption is reasonable if the data comes from a randomized experiment, but clearly could not be made in a setting where the planner is using observational data. \cite{kt2015} derive results for a modified version of the EWM rule where the propensity score is estimated, which we will review in Section \ref{ss:PWMe}.

-To derive their non-asymptotic bounds on the maximum $\mathcal{G}$-regret of the EWM rule, \cite{kt2015} make the following additional assumptions, which we will also require for our results:
+To derive their non-asymptotic bounds on the maximum $\mathcal{G}$-regret of the EWM rule, \cite{kt2015} make the following assumptions, which we will also maintain in our results: